ggpsgeorge/github-api-web-scrapper/README.md

 Nothing Fancy.

 Generate a Token from github, for you to be able to use the API without too many limits.
+The script reads the username and token, so make sure to create a txt called github_token.txt, and write the username, then a newline, and the token.
 Then, commment or uncomment the functions that you want to use in the main file.
 Also, the variables, like the search_url.

 The functions used in the main file are in the utils file.